-Learning modern, academic debate is difficult and has a significant barrier to entry.
-We have found that students learn optimally when they receive individual attention from experts.
-We are committed to teaching debate and argumentation in a 1 on 1, individualized setting, be it through tutoring or tournament preparation.
+Modern, academic debate is difficult and has a significant barrier to entry.
+We have found that students learn optimally when they receive individual attention from subject matter experts.
+We are committed to teaching debate and argumentation in a 1:1, individualized setting, be it through tutoring or tournament preparation.
 We know from first hand experience as competitors and coaches that nothing beats personalized tutoring plans tailored to your unique needs, and we pride ourselves on being the foremost experts in competitive debate.

-Our goal is to teach you how to think, not what to think.
-We’ll equip you to tackle a range of complex issues through a rigorous teaching methodology.
+Our goal is to teach students how to think, not what to think.
+We equip our students to tackle a wide range of complex issues through a rigorous teaching methodology.
 We hire coaches from across the ideological spectrum to teach our students how to willingly and meaningfully discuss, engage and appreciate all “types” and “styles” of argumentation.
 This prepares our students to take different stances in competitive debate and to develop their own goals and opinions.

 We are process oriented, not results oriented.
-We think about and approach teaching argumentation, logic, and debate as a process, not as a destination.
+We think about and approach teaching argumentation, logic, and debate as a journey, not as a destination.
 Our individual and collective experience has repeatedly proven to us that the byproduct of excellence is success, and we are fixated on teaching our students how to become excellent at the process of debate.
-The results naturally follow.
+We believe the results follow naturally.

 We care deeply about teaching and competing with respect and integrity.
 Though competitions can get heated, we believe that our ethical obligation as educators and coaches require us to be role-models for our students no matter the situation.
-Accordingly, we carry ourselves with grace in both victory and defeat and refuse to partake in practices that are common-place at debate competitions.
+Accordingly, we carry ourselves with grace in both victory and defeat and refuse to partake in practices that are common amongst our colleagues at debate competitions.
 That’s why you won’t hear us yelling or hassling judges at competitions.

 Our approach to learning and competition is holistic.
 Wins and losses are temporary, but lessons learned from competitive debate last a lifetime.
-We regularly discuss and teach our students how to handle and deal with the anxiety or fear of failure that accompanies high-stress competition.
-From breathing exercises to meditation to positive affirmations, as a collective, we recognize the value of mental health and put strong emphasis on discussing and teaching healthy habits for competition.
+We regularly discuss and teach our students how to handle and deal with the natural anxiety and fear of failure that accompanies high-stress competition.
+From breathing exercises to meditation to positive affirmations, as a collective, we recognize and regularly focus on the value of mental health and healthy habits for competition.